EmmaRocheteau/TPC-LoS-prediction/README.md

 ### MIMIC-IV

-These results are preliminary.
+Results coming soon!
+These are preliminary.
 Please note that this is not the same cohort as used in Harutyunyan et al. 2019.
 They use the older MIMIC-III database and I have developed my own preprocessing pipeline to closely match that of eICU.

 Model | MAD | MAPE | MSE | MSLE | R<sup>2</sup> | Kappa
 --- | --- | --- | --- | --- | --- | ---